San Isidro District, Lima: Boundaries

-For more than fifty years, the border at the western area of the district has been disputed with neighboring Magdalena del Mar.
+For more than fifty years, its western border has been disputed with neighboring Magdalena del Mar.
 A judge ordered the councils of both districts to deposit the money of the affected areas' taxpayers in the National Bank of Peru until this long-standing conflict is resolved.

 Demographics

 According to a 2002 estimate by the INEI, the district has 68,438 inhabitants and a population density of 6,165.6 persons/km2.
 In 1999, there were 20,598 households in the district.

 Culture

 San Isidro prides itself on being home to many Peruvian artists.
 A few museums, as well as the Wak'a Wallamarka, a pre-Inca burying temple which dates back to the 4th century where concerts and exhibitions are held occasionally, showing the cultural heritage of the district.

-Notable residents of San Isidro have include painter Fernando de Szyszlo, former president Pedro Pablo Kuczynski, Javier Perez de Cuellar, José Antonio García Belaúnde, and Francisco Tudela, among others.
+Notable residents of San Isidro have include painter Fernando de Szyszlo, former presidents Pedro Pablo Kuczynski and Martín Vizcarra, and other politicians such as Javier Pérez de Cuéllar, José Antonio García Belaúnde, and Francisco Tudela, among others.